rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 You can override the target object or prevent the player from attacking the chosen target.

 ```
-int     arg0 - event type: 0 - when the targeting cursor hovers over the object, 1 - when trying to attack the target object
+int     arg0 - Event type: 0 - when the targeting cursor hovers over the object, 1 - when trying to attack the target object
 int     arg1 - 1 when the target object is valid to attack, 0 otherwise
-Obj     arg2 - the target object
+Obj     arg2 - The target object

-mixed   ret0 - overrides the target object, or pass -1 to prevent the player from attacking the object
+mixed   ret0 - Overrides the target object, or pass -1 to prevent the player from attacking the object
 ```

 -------------------------------------------